 An itinerary built around us-time for a couples weekend getaway means it’s Adults-Only — kids, as much as we love them, are not part of the equation.
 I’m sure you’re familiar with the sage advice that life is all about balance: work and leisure, kids and adult time.
 This weekend is all about nurturing you and your partner’s relationship.
 So, once the kids and pets are squared away with their respective sitters; take a deep breath, throw some clothes in your carry-on, and head for the hills… I mean, the 405 freeway.

 Follow your GPS to The Camp where the vibe is chill, the ambiance is mellow, and artistry and whimsy delight the eye.
 Even parking spots at The Camp provides an affirmation that life is good.
-Free valet parking is available, if self parking spots are full.
+Free valet parking is available if self-parking spots are full.

-The Camp distinguishes itself as a green, eco friendly retail and dining community dedicated to environmentalism, mindfulness, and an active, healthy lifestyle.
+The Camp distinguishes itself as a green, eco-friendly retail and dining community dedicated to environmentalism, mindfulness, and an active, healthy lifestyle.
 The atmosphere is casual and lively, with curved pathways that meander past shops and cafes in a natural setting that allows you to escape the bustle of the city.
-Enter Old Vine Cafe and be transported to a European bistro with open-air patio dining where one can feast on luscious crepes and hearty brunch fare, or duck into Vitaly Caffè, an authentic Italian coffee and gelato cafe, where silken gelato is made fresh daily and homemade pastas are to die for.
+Enter Old Vine Cafe and be transported to a European bistro with open-air patio dining where one can feast on luscious crepes and hearty brunch fare, or duck into Vitaly Caffè, an authentic Italian coffee and gelato cafe, where silken gelato is made fresh daily and homemade pasta are to die for.